philibertc/micronova_controller/README.md

 - ITC Layma (boiler, fumesTempAddr 0x5A, no water pressure value available)
 - Piazetta P958D
 - Piazetta Line
+- ETNA Giulia EVO (Micronova J042, fumes temp and power reading doesn't work for the moment)
+- Extraflame Teodora Evo (at least turning on works)
 </details>

 ## What you need